-The Connecticut Open presented by United Technologies is a WTA event that leverages the excitement of world-class women's tennis to benefit the community and maximize support for women's, youth and military causes in Connecticut.
+The Connecticut Open is a WTA event that leverages the excitement of world-class women's tennis to benefit the community and maximize support for women's, youth and military causes in Connecticut.

 The Breast Center at Smilow Cancer Hospital at Yale-New Haven: An annual CT Open fundraiser that has generated funds and awareness for the Smilow Cancer Hospital at Yale-New Haven.
-To promote the 2015 Smilow Closer to Free Ride, WTA and Men's Legends players, sponsors, and fans rode spin bikes and took the "Closer to Free Player Challenge" to raise funds earmarked for the Breast Center at Smilow.
-Of the $2.2 million raised this year, $20,000 was generated via the Player Challenge.
+To promote the 2017 Smilow Closer to Free Ride, WTA and Men's Legends players, sponsors, and fans rode spin bikes and took the "Closer to Free Player Challenge" to raise funds earmarked for the Breast Center at Smilow.
+Since 2011, the Connecticut Open has raised more than $125,000 for breast cancer research.

 Aetna Symposium for Female Student Athletes: an annual panel discussion for 100+ female student athletes, co-hosted by the CT Open.
-This year's topic focused on "Diversity and Inclusion in Sports," moderated by ESPN's Kate Fagan.
+This year's event was moderated by Rebecca Lobo.

-New HYTEs (New Haven Youth Tennis & Education): a year-round tennis, education and mentoring program for inner city youth that is fully integrated into the CT Open via staff volunteerism and inclusion in tournament events and fundraising for 12 years.
-The annual Emirates Airline Returns Clinic also results in a generous cash and equipment donation of $15,000 for New HYTEs.
+New HYTEs (New Haven Youth Tennis & Education): a year-round tennis, education and mentoring program for inner city youth that is fully integrated into the CT Open via staff volunteerism and inclusion in tournament events and fundraising for 14 years.

 Latino Day: in its 15th year, a CT Open clinic that has partnered Latino youth and families with WTA and Legends players for mentorship, coaching, and lunch followed by a day of tennis.
 The program has introduced scores of Latino youth to affordable tennis programs with New Haven Parks & Recreation.